rich-howell/mastofeedbot/README.md

 Mastofeedbot is a bot that posts RSS feeds to Mastodon via GitHub Actions.

+This is based off the Mastofeedbot by [selfagency](https://github.com/selfagency/mastofeedbot) with some small tweaks.

 ## Usage

 1. Go to `https://${YOUR_INSTANCE}/settings/applications/new` and add a new application.